goodpuppies/workman/markdown/diagnostics/sml-elaboration-audit-for-diagnostics.md

 This protects the SML rule that failed elaboration has no static effect.

-## Refactors Not Needed First
+## Refactors Not Needed Up Front

-These are not prerequisites for the first end-to-end rewrite slice:
+These are not prerequisites for the diagnostic rewrite:

 - full Hazel marked AST
 - gradual unknown types
 - whole-program constraint graph solver
 - replacement of mutable HM unification
 - parser recovery
-- broad `InferContext` migration
+- broad `InferContext` redesign
 - complete diagnostic code taxonomy

 They may become useful later, but doing them first would slow down the rewrite without improving the core evidence model.

-## Recommended First Slice
+## Recommended Initial Coverage

 Implement auditable diagnostics for one symmetric and one directional rule: